 This week we’re going to try identifying dynamic support and resistance levels.
 Remember when we tackled Identify Support and Resistance Levels Using Price Action Analysis?
 Well, dynamic support and resistance levels are what I call the supersonic siblings of the static support and resistance levels that we covered earlier.
-They reflect the constant change seen on breakouts of support and resistance levels.
+They reflect the constant change seen on breakouts of support and resistance levels at incredible speed.

 Although static models such as pivot lines, trend lines and channels are useful for price action analysis, they don’t adjust themselves based on the market action.
 Dynamic support and resistance levels reflect that evolutionary change.
 They are able to self-adjust as price action changes.